rauc/rauc/docs/updating.rst

 If the available storage is not much larger than the space required by your devices rootfs, a full redundant symmetric A/B setup will not be an option.
-In this case, you might need use a rescue system consisting of a minimal kernel with an appended initramfs to install your updates.
+In this case, you might need to use a rescue system consisting of a minimal kernel with an appended initramfs to install your updates.

 If you can choose the storage technology for your system, *DO NOT* choose raw